 Since it is a powerful antioxidant, EGCG may help prevent both heart disease and cancer.
 It helps to stabilize highly reactive molecules known as free radicals that can damage blood vessels and increase the risk of heart disease, or alter the DNA in our genes, promoting cancerous changes.
 In addition, EGCG may protect against cancer development by increasing the self-destruction of cancer cells and by affecting enzymes and the signals between cells, slowing the growth and multiplication of cancer cells.

-More from our magazine: Eggs for Easter Brunch
+More from our magazine: Sesame Soba Noodles

 But while the evidence of EGCG's ability to deter cancer is quite strong in laboratory studies, population studies show much less consistent benefits.
 The inconsistent population evidence is one of the primary reasons that the FDA recently refused to approve a health claim on the labels of products with green tea that would link its consumption with lower cancer risk.
 In the FDA's view, the effectiveness of foods in laboratory studies is merely background material.
 Consistent evidence among populations is key to supporting health claims.
 However, researchers point out that the laboratory studies, which are overwhelmingly positive about the health effects of EGCG, are necessary to explain the results of population studies.
 Without them, we would not know what EGCG is or what it can do.